 - Ask your home bank if they have a partnership with any Finnish banks.
 Using ATMs from within your local bank’s partnership may possibly reduce the fees you pay if withdrawing from an ATM of the partner bank.
 At the same time, let your bank know you’re planning to use your card overseas, to avoid any issues paying with your card.

 Time in Helsinki can be quite expensive.
 But plan ahead to avoid coming home with unwanted Euros in your pocket.
 Changing them back to your home currency just means racking up extra fees and charges.
-Instead, spend up before you leave to get the most of out your money.
+Instead, spend up before you leave to get the most out of your money.